 ***Retained Course Items are purchased by the student once prior to commencing.
 The course items bought by the student become the property of the student.
 Such items retain a generic application for other purposes outside the student's course of study (e.g. textbooks).

 Annual student tuition & material fees as published are subject to change given individual circumstances at enrolment.
 Fees listed are for 2019 and may increase annually over the duration of delivery.
 Advertised start dates and delivery locations are subject to viable student numbers.
 For more information please contact our Course Advisors on 1300 BOX HILL.

 January and July

-Part time: 6 months (you'll attend 1 day per week on campus at Box Hill Institute or online if you elect to attend regional delivery)
+Part time: 8 months (you'll attend 1 day per week on campus at Box Hill Institute or online for regional delivery)

 - be a Victorian secondary school student aged 15 years and older

 - be enrolled in and attending a secondary school or a VCAL program

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs the Institute and CAE will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.